How to Write an Invoice: 4 Steps + Free Template (2026)

 Writing a professional invoice comes down to four things: your business details, clear dates and numbers, itemized charges, and straightforward payment terms.
 Get those right and you remove the friction between completing work and getting paid.

-If you’re still creating invoices from scratch every time, consider using invoicing software to save time and get paid faster.
+If you’re still creating invoices from scratch every time, consider using construction billing software to save time and get paid faster.
 For contractors, Projul handles invoicing, progress billing, payment processing, and job costing in one platform, so you spend less time on paperwork and more time on the job.